Mini Pumpkin Whoopie Pies with Chai Buttercream

 If you want to freeze the cookies, wrap each individually in parchment paper or plastic wrap.
 Place them in an airtight container and pop them in the freezer for up to 2 months.
 To enjoy leftovers, just unwrap the cookies and let the cookies defrost for at room temperature for about 30-60 minutes.

 Since whoopie pies are similar to cake, they tend to be pretty soft and fluffy.
 And, since there’s quite a bit of moisture in the batter, they’ll get just a tad sticky when they sit out.
 It’s just kind of the nature of whoopie pies.
-To prevent sticking, I recommend eating these day-of and/or making sure that you’re storing leftovers properly!
+To prevent sticking entirely, I would eat these day-of!

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!